Pedestrian Hit By Car Claims

 Talk to Us

-If you or a loved one have been injured in an accident as a pedestrian hit by a car and your injuries were caused by somebody else’s negligence, get in touch with our expert solicitors today to discuss your claim.
+If you or a loved one have been hit by a car as a pedestrian and your injuries were caused by somebody else’s negligence, get in touch with our expert solicitors today to discuss your claim.
 You can either call us on 0345 872 6666 or fill in our online enquiry form and let us know a suitable time to contact you.

 Endorsed by